bitrise-io/devcenter/docs/getting-started/create-your-first-app-on-bitrise.md

 ## 6. Webhook setup

+To have Bitrise __automatically start a build every time you push code into your repository__ you can set up a webhook at your code hosting service which will automatically trigger a build on Bitrise with the code you push to your repository.

-If we have support for adding webhooks automatically to the source code hosting service you use, you can add the webhook in this section with a single click.
+If we have permission for adding webhooks automatically to the source code hosting service you use, you can add the webhook in this section with a single click or you can skip this step (unrecommended).

 !!! warning "Error: Webhook registration failed"
     If you see a message like this, that means that you don't have admin rights to the repo, so no webhook could be created.
-Contact the administrator, register the webhook manually as described below or skip this step if you're OK with starting builds manually (not advised).
+Contact the administrator, register the webhook manually (see link to the guide below) or skip this step if you're OK with starting builds manually (not advised).

-Otherwise you'll see information about how you can do this manually in this section.

 You can find the webhook setup guide [here](/webhooks/), if you'd have to do this manually.

-## 7. Finishing
+## 7. Congratulations, you have set up your first app on Bitrise.io!

-After you finish in the "webhook" section, a build is triggered automatically for your app, with the base configuration detected and generated by the "Repository validator / scanner".
+After you are done in the "webhook" section, a build is triggered automatically for your app, with the base configuration detected and generated by the "Repository validator / scanner".
 At this point you should have a base working configuration, which you'll be able to improve and change